igemsoftware2018/Team_Tuebingen_BERT/README.md

 Performance and Results
 =====
 BERT has been applied to team iGEM Paris-Bettencourt's FucU isomerase protein.
 The results are documented on our wiki: [Collaboration](http://2018.igem.org/Team:Tuebingen/Collaborations).
+Moreover, BERT was used to deimmunize BoNTC.
+Details can be found on our software page: [Software](http://2018.igem.org/Team:Tuebingen/Software).

 License
 =====